neelsg/lithium/docs/spec.md

     # `index` is the index number of the first item
     # if `ok` is false, the object is empty

-    next(priorIndex int) (item tuple, index int, ok bool)
+    next(prior int) (item tuple, index int, ok bool)
-    # the `priorIndex` is the index number of the previous item
+    # the `prior` is the index number of the previous item
-    # if `ok` is flase, there is no item after the `priorIndex`
+    # if `ok` is false, there is no item after the `prior` index

-An else can be used as with a normal for to run if the object was empty.
+An else can be used as with a normal `for` to run if the object was empty.

 ## Functions

 Functions are first-class citizens in Lithium.
 Functions are defined using the `func` keyword.
 The function signature consists of the parameters it can take, including their type, and the return values it will send, including their type.
 The function signature is considered to be the function's type.
 Functions with the same signature are considered to be the same type and functions with signatures that are different are considered to be of different types.

 There cannot be multiple functions with the same name as with programming languages like C or C++.

 ### Default parameter values

 Parameters can have default values assigned and then be optionally omitted when called.
 If no default value is assigned, the parameter must be specified when called.

+### Named parameters

+Parameters can optionally be assigned a different name from what the variable name will be internally for the function.
+This is useful to improve readability of the code.

 ### Returning values

 The `return` keyword is used to return from a function.
 If the function has no return values, `return` can be used as a single statment that will return back to the parent function.
 If the function should return values, these must be listed after the `return` keyword as a comma separated list.

+### Function signatures

+Functions with different signatures are considered different types

 ## Deferring execution

 The `defer` keyword will defer execution of a function or block until the end of the current function.
 There are two forms a `defer` statement can take:

     # Inline form
     defer function({parameters...})